xueyan-dut/Deep-Learning-on-Traffic-Prediction/docs/download_dataset.md

 Trajectory data is the taxicab GPS data and meteorology data in Beijing from four time intervals: 1st Jul.
 2013 - 30th Otc.
 2013, 1st Mar.
 2014 -
 30th Jun.
 2014, 1st Mar.
 2015 - 30th Jun.
 2015, 1st Nov.
 2015 - 10th Apr.
 2016.
 The source is available at: https://github.com/lucktroy/DeepST/tree/master/data/TaxiBJ<br><br><br>
 ****
+## 6 SZ-taxi
+This is the taxi trajectory of Shenzhen from Jan.1 to Jan.31, 2015.
+It contains 156 major roads of Luohu District as the study area.
+The speed of traffic on each road is calculated every 15 minutes.
+The source is available at: https://github.com/lehaifeng/TGCN/tree/master/data.<br><br><br>
+****
+## 7 NYC Bike
+The bike trajectories are collected from NYC CitiBike system.
+There are about 13000 bikes and 800 stations in total.
+The source is available at: https://www.citibikenyc.com/systemdata.
+A processed version is available at: https://github.com/lucktroy/DeepST/tree/master/data/BikeNYC.<br><br><br>
+****
+## 8